brainlife/amaretti/README.md

 for raw file viewer, display content of text file if the file size is small and all ascii in pre tag

-on auth service, let user issue long living (non-expiring?) jwt token to be used for command line / api access?
+On auth service, let user issue long living (non-expiring?) jwt token to be used for command line / api access?

+** Implement task re-try strategy (just keep retrying - wait for resource?)